 - Supports healthy skin and hair

-- Helps to maintain prostate, liver, kidney, adrenal, and gastrointestinal health
+- Helps to maintain prostate, liver, kidney, adrenal, reproductive and gastrointestinal health

 - Can provide nutritional support for healthy individuals recovering from surgery